dylancobb/dylancobb/README.md

 ## I’m currently learning 🌱

+- Test-Driven Development.
-- Agile software development practices
+- Agile software development practices.
-- Javascript, Typescript, SQL and C
+- Javascript/Typescript, SQL, C and Python.
+I'd like to add Haskell to the rotation soon, partly because it looks like a very different way of thinking about code, but mostly to finally understand all the memes about monads floating around the internet.
-- Algorithm design, data structures and other computer science fundamentals
+- Algorithm design, data structures and other computer science fundamentals.
-- AWS, Terraform, Infrastructure as Code
+- AWS, Terraform, Infrastructure as Code.

 ## Stats 🔥
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dylancobb&layout=compact&theme=dracula)](https://github.com/dylancobb/github-readme-stats)